DennisKehrig/brackets-v8-node-live/README.md

 ## Todo

-- Allow to limit updates to save commands only
+- Allow updating only on save
 - Add Coffee-Script compatibility

 ## License